spikegrobstein/benzo/README.md

 ```

 ## Limitations and Gotchas

+Because Benzo uses Hash keys to build the commandline string and that order may matter,
+if you're not running Ruby 1.9, you should pass an [OrderedHash](https://rubygems.org/gems/orderedhash)
+for the `options_hash`.

 Benzo 1.0.0 is built against Cocaine 0.3.2.
 At the time of this release, Cocaine is
 in its 0.4.x release.
 Because of this, some of the behaviors are out of date.